Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 on your account.

 But we still have not understood why the transaction failed.
 The reason is in the exception
-message: `An object of class family.Person cannot be serialized into a storage value since it does not implement io.takamaka.code.lang.Storage`.
+message: `An object of class ...Person cannot be serialized into a storage value since it does not implement io.takamaka.code.lang.Storage`.
 Takamaka requires
 that all objects stored in a node extend the `io.takamaka.code.lang.Storage` class.
 That superclass provides all the machinery needed in order to keep track of updates to such objects and persist them